 - A. Driveways.
 For Projects with less than 200 feet of primary street frontage, a maximum of one two-way driveway shall be permitted.
 For sites with more than 200 feet of primary street frontage, a maximum of 2 two-lane driveways shall be permitted. - 1.
 Driveways are not permitted on primary frontages of less than 200 feet where there is access from a secondary street or alley. - 2.
-The Zoning Administrator shall determine the primary frontage for purposes of compliance with this subsection.
+The Zoning Administrator shall determine the primary frontage for purposes of compliance with this subsection. - B. Gates.
+Controlled entrances to parking shall be located a minimum of 20 feet from the property line to allow for a queueing vehicle without blocking the public right-of-way. - 1.
+Gates at parking entrances shall be designed to conceal associated mechanical equipment.

-6.4.3 LAYOUT & DESIGN
+LAYOUT & DESIGN 6.4.3

-- A. Surface Parking.
-Parking lots shall comply with PMC 17.46.230 with the following exceptions: - 1.
-Parking shall be set back a minimum of 30 feet from the primary frontage, a minimum of 10 feet from any secondary frontage, and a minimum of 5 feet from RM zoning. - 2.
+- Surface Parking.
+Parking lots shall comply with PMC 17.46.230 with the Α. following exceptions: - Parking shall be set back a minimum of 30 feet from the primary 1. frontage, a minimum of 10 feet from any secondary frontage, and a minimum of 5 feet from RM zoning. - 2.
 Parking shall be buffered by permitted non-parking uses or a landscaped setback adjacent to the sidewalk line, except for driveways or pedestrian access to the parking area. - a.
-Landscaped setbacks shall include hedges or shrubs with a minimum height of 3 feet at the time of planting that form a continuous visual screen to block vehicle headlights. - 3.
-Exceptions to tree planting requirements allowed for parking spaces fully covered by solar energy systems. - B. Structured Parking.
-Multiple stories of above ground parking shall be buffered by permitted non-parking uses a minimum of 35 feet in depth adjacent to the sidewalk line, except for driveways or pedestrian access to the parking area. - 1.
-Parking structure facades visible from public streets, excluding alleys, shall use materials and design at least comparable to and integrated with the building architecture. - C. Underground Parking.
+Landscaped setbacks shall include a row of hedges or shrubs with a minimum height of 3 feet at the time of planting that form a continuous visual screen to block vehicle headlights. - Β. Entrances to Structured Parking.
+For structured and subterranean parking, vehicular entrances shall emply the same materials and architectural style as the primary building. - 1.
+Exterior building materials shall wrap into parking entrances/exits for a minimum of 20 feet from the building façade, except areas not visible from public streets. - 2.
+Entrances shall not be larger than the necessary clearance area. - Parking Structures.
+The ground floor of parking structures shall be buffered C. by permitted non-parking uses for a minimum of 35 feet in depth adjacent to the sidewalk line, except for driveways or pedestrian access to the parking area. - Parking structure façades visible from public streets, excluding alleys, 1. shall employ the same materials and architectural style as the primary building. - a.
+Open areas on the façade shall be designed as windows or screened using heavy-gauge metal, precast concrete panels, laminated glass, green walls, photovoltaic panels or other material per review authority. - 2.
+Vehicular ramps shall not be located within 10 feet of the sidewalk line, except at parking entrances/exists. - 3.
+A parking structure shall not exceed the height of the tallest building it serves. - D. Underground Parking.
 Subterranean parking shall be set back a minimum of 5 feet from Green Street and RM zoning.
 Otherwise, it may extend up to the property line.